fetzerch/fetzerch.github.io/_posts/2015-11-15-hp-n54l-drivers.md

 metric names (e.g "temp1") but not by the more descriptive labels (e.g. "CPU Temp").
-To address this shortcoming I've created a [pull request on GitHub][collectd-pr]. (*UPDATE*: The pull request has been accepted and the feature will be released with collectd 5.6.0.)
+To address this shortcoming I've created a [pull request on GitHub][collectd-pr]. (*UPDATE*: The pull request has been merged and the feature is included in collectd 5.6.0.)

 The following [grafana] screenshot shows the result: